 Patients who qualify for the gastric balloon procedures have a BMI of 30-40 and must not have had prior weight loss surgery.
 The gastric balloon is most suitable for patients who need to lose around 30% of their excess body weight.
 The gastric balloon is also used to help patients lose weight before a more invasive bariatric surgical procedure.

 During the gastric balloon procedure, a diagnostic endoscopy (a small camera inserted through your mouth into the esophagus and stomach) is done to ensure that that it is safe to perform the procedure.
 The soft silicone deflated balloon is inserted orally, either by ingesting a pill or under endoscopy (a tiny camera inserted down your esophagus with the deflated balloon).
 Once the weight loss balloon has been filled with saline it expands to about the size of a grapefruit.
 The entire procedure takes about 20 to 30 minutes.
 After around two hours of recovery, most patients are discharged home.

 Weight loss with gastric balloon

-The main effect of the balloon is that it slows the passage of food and liquid through the stomach.
-This makes you feel fuller quicker and longer and substantially reduces the amount you need to feel comfortably full.
-First, the balloon occupies space within the stomach, so there is less room for food.
+The main effect of the balloon is that it slows the passage of food and liquid through the stomach, while also making the patient feel full quicker because of the space it occupies in the stomach.
 The average stomach is approximately 1.5L in volume, and so the average balloon (filled to 650 mL) reduces the volume of the stomach by less than 50%.

-The weight loss balloon is placed in the stomach in for a period of six months.
-You must be willing to follow a 12-month managed weight-loss program — beginning with the placement of the balloon and continuing for six months after it is removed.
-On average a person loses three times more weight with the weight loss balloon than with diet and exercise alone.
+The weight loss balloon is placed in the stomach for six months, after which it is removed, but the patient continues to follow up for 6 more months, such that the program is a total of 12 months long.
+Patients must be willing to follow a 12-month managed weight-loss program — beginning with the placement of the balloon and continuing for six months after it is removed.
+On average, a person loses three times more weight with the weight loss balloon than with diet and exercise alone.

 Health benefits of gastric balloon